The last enemy

 In reading and studying scripture, we would do well to ask ourselves what the writer was intending to say?
 That is usually discovered by considering the context within which the saying is set.
 Sometimes the immediate context will reveal his intention, but occasionally we will have to search the remoter context to find out his meaning.

 Here, Paul was either speaking of a time when there was to be no more death at all, for anything and anyone, for man and the other animals and even plants and tiny microbes.
 Or perhaps he was intending to say that there would be no more death for his readers, his converts, his congregation, the Christian community?
-To which was Paul referring in this most amazing chapter, where multiple hidden truths were finally fully unveiled?
+To which was Paul referring in this most amazing chapter, where a number of details concerning Christ's return were set forth?

 This was in essence the very reason Paul was writing here in these two chapters of 1 CORINTHIANS and 1 THESSALONIANS; he did not want them to be ignorant concerning this vitally important aspect of Christ's return (4:13), but rather wanted them to be steadfast and unmovable (15:58).
 He was therefore revealing to them this great mystery concerning both the dead and the living and what would become of each group at Christ's return.